jarasmar/CV/Readme.md

   </ul>
 </details>

+<details>
-### Greenpeace (2008 to 2013)
+  <summary><strong>Greenpeace (2008 to 2013)</strong></summary>
-I started volunteering for Greenpeace when I was only 15 years old.
+  <p>I started volunteering for Greenpeace when I was only 15 years old.
 I am from a very small region in Spain and the day I got an email from them asking for volunteers to create a new regional group, I knew that was the place for me.
-Even for our small size we created a very active group, divided tasks amongst the members, and developed various activities such as public awareness campaigns, events organization, data research or signature campaigns.
+Even for our small size we created a very active group, divided tasks amongst the members, and developed various activities such as public awareness campaigns, events organization, data research or signature campaigns.</p>

-<details>
-  <summary>How I Contributed</summary>
+  <p>My collaboration:</p>
   <ul>
     <li>Internal mail distribution list management.</li>
     <li>Managed regional email account for information and demands from the public or other organizations.</li>